elisses/elisses/README.md

 - 🌱 Also I'm learning ReactJS and Redux.
 I'm doing a bootcamp by online [RSSchool](https://rs.school/poland/) :mortar_board:.
 - 👯 I’m looking for collaborating on open source and projects.

-Would you like to contract me?
+Would you like to Hire me?

 :information_desk_person: [Linkedin](www.linkedin.com/in/elisfernanda)